 - provide accessible services to assist both students and teachers in easily and independently accessing resources and information.

 Students are encouraged to return books in a timely manner.
-If a child has one overdue book, they may borrow one additional book until the overdue book is returned, replaced or paid for.
 Please see library staff for additional information.

 We welcome parent/grandparent help.
 If you have any available time during the week and are interested, please come see us in the library.
 We are appreciative of any support in this way and have a variety of tasks that are suitable for volunteers.
 No experience is necessary.